obsidianmd/obsidian-help/en/Plugins/Canvas.md

 ### Resize a card

 Drag any of a card's edges to resize it.

 You can press `Space` while resizing to disable snapping.

+To maintain the aspect ratio while resizing, press `Shift` while resizing.

 ## Connecting cards